Emq17/VLOOKUP-And-Pivot-Tables/README.md

 <h2>What is VLOOKUP?</h2>
 VLOOKUP is a powerful tool for quickly and efficiently locating and retrieving information from large datasets in a vertical direction, making it a fundamental function in data analysis and management within spreadsheet applications.
 VLOOKUP, short for Vertical Lookup, is a function in Microsoft Excel and other spreadsheet software designed to search for a specific value in the first column of a table or range.
 Once the function identifies the matching value, it retrieves data from a specified column in the same row.
 The syntax for the VLOOKUP function includes the lookup value, the table or range where data is stored, the column number from which to retrieve the data, and an optional parameter indicating whether to find an exact or approximate match.

+<h2>Formula</h2>

+We can use the VLOOKUP function with the help of a simple syntax.
+The Syntax for VLOOKUP is:

+`=VLOOKUP(lookup_value, table_array, col_index_number,[range_lookup])`

+Where,

+- lookup_value: This specifies the value that you want to look up in our data.
+- table_array: This is the location where the values are present in excel.
+- col_index_number: This specifies the column number from where we need to return the value.
+- range_lookup: This has two options; if the value is set to FALSE, that means we are looking for an exact match.
+If the value is TRUE, then we are looking for an approximate match.

 <h2>Scenario</h2>

 I used the VLOOKUP function to simplify the extraction and analysis of data from large databases.
 For example, when working with two separate files—one containing price information and the other detailing net/gross weights—VLOOKUP was incredibly helpful.
 The challenge was to create a consolidated table matching the order of the first file, even though the item order differed in both files.